Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 finally with the global namespace of ASDF systems.
 In C, there is the namespace of symbols, and the namespace of libraries you may link against.
-But in the larger, beyond all these languages' respective build systems, there is the namespace of packages managed by the "operating system distribution"
+But in the larger, beyond all these languages’ respective build systems, there is the namespace of packages managed by the "operating system distribution"
 (whether via `rpm`, `dpkg`, `nix` or otherwise).